-The Brunet Gate
+The ramparts and the Brunet Gate

 Saint Emilion's ramparts were commissioned by England in the 12th century to protect prosperous Saint-Emilion's village.